 This does the exact same thing as the option above, but adds the image to another image tag in your feed, just in case a platform does not use any of the Apple-created image tags.

-Specify custom episode titles for podcast feeds.
-Enabling this will automatically prepend or append your podcast title to your episode titles.
-Keep in mind, some platforms like Apple Podcasts, will remove titles added with this option.
+Customize your episode titles for podcast feeds.
+Enabling this will automatically add your podcast title to your episode titles.
+Please note that some platforms like Apple Podcasts may remove titles added with this option.

 Basic Show Information

 Let listeners know where you host and produce your podcast.